ocaml/odoc/README.md

 opam install odoc
 ```

-The easiest way to use odoc right now is by having Dune (Jbuilder) drive it.
+The easiest way to use odoc right now is by having Dune drive it.
+This command
-This command should work in most Jbuilder projects out of the box:
+should work in most Dune projects out of the box:

 ```
-jbuilder build @doc
+dune build @doc
 ```

 The generated docs can then be found locally at